Vityacv/fearservmod/README.md

 </details>

-1. Put batch script https://github.com/Vityacv/fearservmod/blob/master/TinyServerBuilder.cmd to writeable folder with enough space<br>
+1. Put batch script https://github.com/Vityacv/fearservmod/blob/master/TinyServerBuilder.cmd to writeable folder with enough disk space<br>
 2. Add to folder with a script ArchiveEdit.exe, MFC71u.dll, msvcp71.dll, msvcr71.dll<br>
 3. Run script and specify game folder (right click to paste path)<br>
-5. Wait till script completes and find new server builds in FEARServer or FEARServerXP folders<br>
+4. Wait till script completes and find new server builds in FEARServer or FEARServerXP folders<br>

-Also tiny Coop Mode XP2 (regular too) server is supported, replace the filter "Release" "ReleaseXP2" in the script to "ReleaseMultiplayer" "MultiplayerXP2"
+Also tiny Coop Mode server for orignal game and XP2 is supported, replace the filter "Release" "ReleaseXP2" in the script to "ReleaseMultiplayer" "MultiplayerXP2"

 #### Portable mode and Window mode
 If you want to run a game in portable mode, create cmd file:<br>
-Start /b FEARMP.exe -UserDirectory Config<br>
+start /B "" FEARMP.exe -UserDirectory Config<br>
-Start /b FEARServer.exe -UserDirectory Config<br>
+start /B "" FEARServer.exe -UserDirectory Config<br>

 If you want run game in window mode:<br>
-Start /b FEARMP.exe -UserDirectory Config +Windowed 1 +ScreenWidth 1024 +ScreenHeight 768
+start /B "" FEARMP.exe -UserDirectory Config +Windowed 1 +ScreenWidth 1024 +ScreenHeight 768

 # List of fixes
 Use DRM-free FEAR.exe as FEARMP.exe for better performance<br>